andypicke/JeffCo-OpenSpace-LotSpot-Analysis/README.md

-# Predicting Trailhead Parking Capacity at JeffCo Open Space Trailheads
+# Predicting Trailhead Parking Usage and Capacity at JeffCo Open Space Trailheads

 # Introduction
 I propose to build a model to predict parking lot capacity at [Jefferson County Open Space](https://www.jeffco.us/open-space) trailheads in Colorado.
 This would be useful to: